delington/obsidian-notes/CV.md

 **Participation:**

-- Legacy code refactor
-- Review other developers' code
+- Review other developers' code, pair programming with them
-- Pair programming with other developer
 - Ramp up and help to integrate new developer to the team
-- Unit and load tests for back end, bug fixes
+- Unit and load tests for back end, bug fixes, refactoring
 - Implement new features on back end
-- Monitoring deployments, CD
+- Monitoring deployments, CI/CD
-- Collaborate with lower (data access) and hi
-- Create Rest APIs for communication with front end
+- Collaborate with data access and front end team around APIs

 **Database:** DynamoDB